 2004 - Traer Creek begins providing, at no cost, a site for Eagle Valley Sustainability Alliance's recycling center in Avon.

 2005 - The “colonnade canopy” wins acclaim in Architectural Magazine for “redesigning the big boxes.”

 2005 - Traer Creek welcomes Beaver Creek Rodeo, at no cost, to the western edge of the valley floor

-2006 - Traer Creek Plaza, the Valley’s first LEED certified mixed use retail and office space commercial building, opens in the fall of 2006.
+2006 - In the fall of 2006 Traer Creek Plaza opens and is the Valley’s first LEED certified mixed use (retail and office)commercial building.
 The McGraw-Hill Companies’ Colorado Construction awards Traer Creek Plaza with the Gold Hard Hat prize for Outstanding Mixed-Use Project.
 Traer Creek Plaza wins a Building of America Award presented by The Real Estate & Construction Review – Colorado Edition.
 Traer Creek is also nominated for the Vail Valley Partnership’s Green Business of the Year Award and is selected as one of the three finalists.

 2008 - The Eagle County Health Service District’s Ambulance Response Station opens, completing construction of an architecturally unique and LEED Silver-certified building, following Traer Creek’s lead in its concern for the environment and innovative design.

 Future - Construction of Planning Area A, the Village’s core, will begin.
-Planning has gone through many iterations, but the Village Core is designed to fully integrate commercial and residential uses.
-Construction of the eastern edge of the valley floor will include commercial and will transition into residential uses to the west.
+Planning has gone through many iterations but the Village Core is designed to fully integrate commercial and residential uses.
+Construction of the eastern edge of the valley floor will consist of mostly residential uses.